 Top 10 Lung Health Benefits from the Affordable Care Act

-- Americans who have pre-existing conditions, such as asthma and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, can no longer be denied health insurance.
+- Americans who have pre-existing conditions, such as asthma and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, can no longer be denied health insurance on the marketplace.

-- Millions of Americans who couldn't get health insurance before are now able to.
+- Millions of Americans who couldn't get health insurance before are now able to on the marketplace.
 People with asthma and other respiratory conditions have options for receiving medical treatment other than going to the ER.

 - Insurance companies are prohibited from revoking coverage when a patient gets sick with a condition such as lung cancer.